AJONPLLC/ajonp-content/courses/nextjs9/2-setup.md

 ```sh
 npm run dev
 ```
-At this time we are just verifying that the server is up and running and we don't yet have any content.
+At this time you are just verifying that the server is up and running and you don't yet have any content.
-So if you check http://localhost:3000, you should see a `404` page which in our case is correct and it tells us that Next.js is being correctly served, but we don't yet have any pages.
+So if you check http://localhost:3000, you should see a `404` page which in your case is correct and it tells us that Next.js is being correctly served, but you don't yet have any pages.

 ![404](https://res.cloudinary.com/ajonp/image/upload/q_auto/ajonp-ajonp-com/svi7pymfttwcheopwtqi.png)

 ## Hello world
 Now for the legendary "Hello World" example.
-In our pages directory we can simple add a new file called `index.js`.
+In your pages directory you can simple add a new file called `index.js`.
 If you are new to ReactJS this is considered a Functional Component, which is a very basic component that is only presenting html markup without state.

 pages/index.js
 ```js